ART NOOK project in kitchen

 COME BY AND GET CRAFTY

-Starting mid March we will be offering our barn as a crafting makerspace!
-To start we will have knitting, crochet, and weaving materials like yarn, knitting and crochet needles, and simple weaving boards.
-We will also have books on those subjects that you can use in house.
+We have knitting, crochet, and weaving materials like yarn, knitting and crochet needles, and simple weaving boards, as well as, books on those subjects that you can use in house.